COVID-19 Resource Line: (414) 935-8000

 I’ve already had COVID-19, do I need to get the vaccine?

-We recommend that all individuals be vaccinated, even if you have already been diagnosed with COVID-19.
+It is recommended that all individuals be vaccinated, even if you have already been diagnosed with COVID-19.
 There is no way to know whether or not you have enough immunity from your past exposure, and it is best to protect yourself with the vaccine.

 Can I get the vaccine if I’m pregnant?